huggingface/diffusers/docs/source/en/api/pipelines/hunyuandit.md

 <Tip>

-Once you have generated an image using [`HunyuanDiTPipeline`], you can pass that image to SDXL refiner to further improve the final generation quality.
-Check out this [guide](https://huggingface.co/docs/diffusers/using-diffusers/sdxl#base-to-refiner-model) on how to use SDXL refiner model.
+You can further improve generation quality by passing the generated image from [`HungyuanDiTPipeline`] to the [SDXL refiner](../../using-diffusers/sdxl#base-to-refiner-model) model.

 </Tip>